 Conflict management is a challenge for any manager.
 Shifting the members of a team from confrontation to cooperation, taking them on the path to success, is often an obstacle course.

 To deal with vastly different personalities, the "management code" has listed 5 behaviours to be adapted on a case-by-case basis according to each person's situation and character:

 - The avoidance strategy:

 The avoidance strategy is perhaps the worst of all since it is to deliberately ignore the problem and not attempt to solve it.

 The approach is justified when the identified conflict seems superficial to you or even like a temporary strategy ...
-Because you do not yet know how to react to the situation, you need to take a step back before deciding or to let your collaborators come to their senses after a conflicting event.
+Because you do not yet know how to react to the situation, you need to take a step back before deciding or letting your collaborators come to their senses after a conflicting event.

 Finally, some issues need a specific context (place, appropriate time) to be resolved, and many managers will prefer to wait before bringing the conflict back to the table to seek to resolve it.

 Point of vigilance: be careful not to fall from avoidance to perpetual ignorance of one or more problems within your team.
 You then risk vitiating the working atmosphere and seeing human relationships worsen until the explosion.

 Likewise, your managerial authority could be called into question by your employees, for lack of any attempt to act on your part.